SilverX21/SilverX21/README.md

 👋 Hi, I'm Nuno Araújo, a Full Stack .NET Developer with a focus on building a strong foundation in my knowledge as a software developer.
 My main skills are .NET Core, C#, SQL Server, HTML, JavaScript and CSS, I like to work on projects ranging from RESTful APIs to full-stack implementations.

-I emphasize in clean and efficient code and I'm currently trying to lean some new skills, such as Docker, Vue and AWS 🚀
+I'm a young developer, that's currently working on to improve my problem solving skills.
+Also, I'm currently trying to lean some new skills, such as Docker, Vue and AWS 🚀

 Outside work, I stay active in Scouts and enjoy music, photography, and sports 🏃